gripped/patch-hook/README.md

 patch-hook
 ==============

+patch-hook patches and rebuilds select Artix or Arch (and ALHP's) packages on installation or update which is the feature I missed most about Gentoo.

 add-hook takes a package name as an argument and creates a hook in /etc/pacman.d/hooks which will run patch-hook for that package

 patch-hook can be run manually on a package which is passed as an argument.
 Or it can be called from a hook.
-Configuration is via '/etc/patch-hook.conf', '/etc/patch-hook/patch-hook.conf', '/etc/patch-hook/{pkg_to_patch}.conf' (Least precidence first listed)

-patch-hook.conf.example shows available options.
+Configuration is via '/etc/patch-hook.conf', '/etc/patch-hook/patch-hook.conf', '/etc/patch-hook/{pkg_to_patch}.conf' (Least precidence first listed) patch-hook.conf.example shows the available options.

 By default directories are created under /var/patch-hook.
 By default patch-hook will look for patches in dir /var/patch-hook/patches/{pkg_to_patch}